sroychow/numericalmethods/docs/python.md

 A dictionary is a collection of data values  stored in _key:value_ pair.
 Any element of an dictionary can be referenced via the key.
 See examples [here](https://www.w3schools.com/python/python_dictionaries.asp).

 ## Important modules in python

 * [Math](https://www.w3schools.com/python/python_math.asp)
 * [JSON](https://www.w3schools.com/python/python_json.asp)

-Others to follow on case to case basis
+Others to follow on case to case basis...

-# First set of problems
+# Problem Set 1

 * Write a Python program that converts temperature from Celsius to both Fahrenheit and Kelvin.
 * Write a program to check if a number is prime.
 * Write a program to generate the ﬁrst n numbers in the Fibonacci sequence, (n is taken as user input).
 * Write a program that classiﬁes a solution as acidic, neutral, or basic based on its pH value.
 * Write a program that calculates the range and maximum height of a projectile given initial velocity and launch angle.
 Here we shall use _math_ package to get common functions.
 * Write a program to perform matrix multiplication between two matrices.
+You can choose arbitrary matrix sizes.